lukamu/AIND-Sudoku/README.md

 # Question 1 (Naked Twins)
 Q: How do we use constraint propagation to solve the naked twins problem?
-A: *Student should provide answer here*
+A: Constraint Propagation has been used applying the naked-twins technique implementing the following steps:
+   1. Start searching for boxes with 2 digits in length in all units.
+   2. Select only the naked_twins candidates: the constrain is that naked-twins are when there are just two candidates being looked for in a unit.
+   3. Apply the naked-twins technique for all the units eliminating the naked-twins values, if possible.
+As a result some boxes are left with only a single digit, if we are lucky, or other new naked-twins pairs could appear.
+   4. This new function can be used with eliminate and only_choise functions, to enforce our constraint propagation strategy in order to solve sudoku.

 # Question 2 (Diagonal Sudoku)
 Q: How do we use constraint propagation to solve the diagonal sudoku problem?
-A: *Student should provide answer here*
+A: For my understanding, the diagonal sudoku is a regular sudoku with one more constraint: among the two main diagonals, the numbers 1 to 9 should all appear exactly once.
+Then I reuse all the functions already implemented, adding the 2 diagonal units to the list of units, in order to enforce the constraint propagation.

 ### Install

 This project requires **Python 3**.

 We recommend students install [Anaconda](https://www.continuum.io/downloads), a pre-packaged Python distribution that contains all of the necessary libraries and software for this project.
 Please try using the environment we provided in the Anaconda lesson of the Nanodegree.

 ##### Optional: Pygame